Has your natural hair growth stalled?

 No Pun intended.
 Hair is already dead.
 The second it leaves the hair follicle in your scalp, it’s dead.
 That’s why it doesn’t hurt when you cut it.
 But, I digress.

-I’m talking about that in between stage of hair growth.
-It’s when you know your hair is not breaking off and you’re doing everything you know to do (healthy hair practices, following a hair regimen that work for you etc.) but your hair appears to stall.
+It’s when you know your hair is not breaking off and you’re doing everything you know to do (disciplined hair care, handling with care etc.) but your hair appears to stall.